cdeusenberry/DeckOfCards/README.md

 This is over engineered for what it is, but is an example of one way to structure a react native app.

-## Potential to share code with web
+## Sharing code with

-All of the code in _src/features/cards/lib_ should have no dependencies on react native, and could be shared with a web project (testing required).
-If there ends up being lots of features with many cross referencing lib folders it can make sense to lift the lib folder up the tree and consolidate them (_src/lib/{feature}_).
+This has [DeckOfCardsLib](https://github.com/cdeusenberry/DeckOfCardsLib) as a dependency.
+That code has zero dependencies on React Native and is also consumed at [DeckOfCardsWeb](https://github.com/cdeusenberry/DeckOfCardsWeb)

 ## Missing